cloud-bulldozer/browbeat/README.rst

 Change-Id is the change id number as seen in Gerrit and will be generated after your first successful submission.

-The above command downloads your patch onto a seperate branch.
+The above command downloads your patch onto a separate branch.
 You might need to rebase your local branch with remote master before running it to avoid merge conflicts when you resubmit the edited patch.
 To avoid this go back to a "safe" commit using: